 - Sena launches new Outrush R flip front helmetWireless intercom experts Sena have released a brand new flip front helmet, fully integrated with Bluetooth to provide wireless connectivity.
 Making things simple, without the need to retrofit cables, microphones speakers or accessories fit intercom units to the helmet shell.… Read More »Sena launches new Outrush R flip front helmet

-- Loop quiet and Loop experience Earplugs ReviewSince getting our hands on the Loop Quiet and Experience earplugs back in November, both me and Ben have put a combined large amount of miles in.
-We thought we would quickly rundown how the past few months have gone… Read More »Loop quiet and Loop experience Earplugs Review
+- Loop quiet and Loop experience Earplugs ReviewSince getting our hands on the Loop Quiet and Experience earplugs back in November, we have put a large amount of miles in on the bikes.
+We thought we would rundown how the past few months have gone using the… Read More »Loop quiet and Loop experience Earplugs Review

 - Shoei NXR helmet reviewShoei’s flagship road helmet packs a punch with excellent value for money.
 Shoei says the NXR has been created with no unnecessary features, no gadgets.
 Just ride.
 The helmet itself is compact but features everything you would expect from a… Read More »Shoei NXR helmet review